Studio City Complete Home Rebuild – [Case Study]

 The construction phase of any home rebuild will usually present the most inconveniences and unwanted surprises.
 Sometimes as you begin demolishing, your team realizes that the current foundation needs some major work to withhold the walls and framing, or that the existing plumbing needs renovation.
 Moreover, that is the case with almost every project, so you must always seek a team of professionals that can foresee these types of challenges, and that has the proper experience to handle them within time and budget.

 These types of surprises will be avoided if you work with one team that can handle all of your project’s needs.
-At Levi Construction, we count with a group of designers, contractors, architects and builders that work together, optimizing communication and reducing the probabilities of unwanted errors.
+At Levi Design Build, we count with a group of designers, contractors, architects and builders that work together, optimizing communication and reducing the probabilities of unwanted errors.

 Our construction began with lots of demolishment!
 Usually, the word ‘destroy’ is a negative verb in development.
 However, proper deconstruction will be the foundation of a fantastic construction.
 For this project, we had to strip the house to the studs, literally!
 We removed all the electrical, plumbing and HVAC units.
 Our existing framing got taken down by 90%.
 So don’t be terrified when your project needs significant demolishment, we encourage you to see it as the first step to a more attractive and stable building!